Yekta Uzunoğlu: Award

 He was presented František Kriegel award which is granted once a year by the Charter 77 Foundation in the Czech Republic - because of his civic courage.
-President of the Czech Republic, Mr. Václav Havel, presented the award to Yekta Uzunoglu at a ceremony attended by hundreds of Europe's most illustrious figures.
-In the Czech Republic, he was the first foreigner to receive this honor.
+President of the Czech Republic, Václav Havel, presented the award to Yekta Uzunoglu at a ceremony attended by hundreds of Europe's most illustrious figures.
+In the Czech Republic, he was the first foreigner to receive this honour.

 Quest for Justice

-On 13.
-September 1994, Czech police detained Yekta Uzunoglu (subsequently the officer in charge, Josef Opava, received a fourteen-year sentence as a member of the infamous "Berdych's gang"); his unlawful detention (Czech law allowed maximum 24 hours of detention) lasted nearly 72 hours without charges being laid.
+On 13 September 1994, Czech police detained Yekta Uzunoglu (subsequently the officer in charge, Josef Opava, received a fourteen-year sentence as a member of the infamous "Berdych's gang"); his unlawful detention (Czech law allowed maximum 24 hours of detention) lasted nearly 72 hours without charges being laid.
 Afterwards, according to press statement from police officer Jiří Gregor, accusations were made of "illegal arms and drugs trading" and Uzunoglu was remanded into custody.

 One month later, the previous charges were dropped, but more charges were brought of "preparing of murders, unlawful possession of guns, multiple frauds and torture"; these accusations had been laid by "Göksel Otan", supposed Turkish citizen living in the Czech Republic.

 The case was litigated until 10 April 1995, when all accusations were proven to be false, except a count of torture.
-Purportedly Uzunoglu, with the help of other detainees, had tortured Göksel Otan on 9 September and then two other people (one of them his own cousin), on the date he was detained.
+Purportedly Uzunoglu, with the help of other detainees, had tortured Göksel Otan on 9 September and then two other people (one of them his cousin), on the date he was detained.
 At this time, according to court files, one of the accused persons (Uzunoglu's nephew) had been already in custody for several hours.
 However, even this version of the lawsuit was not accepted by the responsible court.

 Meanwhile, Uzunoglu's remand was prolonged and Uzunoglu endured unlawful mistreatment, as then minister of justice Jan Ruml later confessed.

 Later in 1996, Uzunoglu received the German citizenship, although still in custody.
 During the ensuing trial, it was shown that "Göksel Otan" was a false identity and that a false passport in that name had been used for at least 25 years.
 "Göksel" admitted in court that his true name is "Gurkan Gönen".
 According to Ministry of interior inquiry, Gönen has been a long-term informer of communist STB and after Velvet revolution worked as an informer for cpt.
 Horák, policeman leading the prosecution of Uzunoglu.